 - Break Them by Talking: Luther is able to bring Drumer to the breaking point by thrusting a horrible realization upon him: If evidence indeed exists that could clear Benedict Arnold's name, and yet, he chose to flee to England rather than surrender to the Colonial Army and lead them to it, then Drumer is actually braver and more dedicated to his goal than Arnold ever was.
 He's willing to do anything, commit any crime and risk any punishment to clear the name of a man who, if this evidence exists, was a coward.
 Drumer doesn't take it well...

 - Chekhov's Gunman: Was first mentioned in a Shadowchaser file before making a full-fledged appearance in Conspiracy.

-- Dark Is Not Evil: But not very friendly eiher.
+- Dark Is Not Evil: He's a vampire, and fights the forces of darkness alongside the other heroes.
+But he's not all-too friendly eiher.

 - Good Is Not Nice: Not the same Fayte fits the Trope, however.
 In this case, it's a case where Good is downright grim.

 - Knight in Sour Armor: This was even mentioned in his File; his race's reputation has made him somewhat bitter, and he's not as optimistic about vampires ever recovering as a race or gaining much respect from humans.

 - Knife Nut: Rare heroic example.
 He carries several throwing daggers in his coat and has uncanny aim using them.

 - Noodle Incident: As yet, it has not yet been revealed what happened in the past between him and Fayte that made them dislike each other.